Moesif/moesif-nginx-plugin/README.md

 **context:** *http, server, location*

-Additional metadata can be configured with this directive to send as part of api metadata.
+Additional metadata can be configured with this directive to send as part of API metadata.
 Metadata configured at higher levels is inherited

 # Advanced customization